-As folders do not have extensions, just type in the new name and press ENTER key on your keyboard.
+As folders do not have extensions, just type in the new name and press the ENTER key on your keyboard.

-If you accidentally deleted or changed file's extension, Windows will notify you about it.
+If you accidentally deleted or changed the file's extension, Windows will notify you about it.
 Click No and try again.

-Remember, you can always undo your last action by pressing CTRL+Z on your keyboard!
+Remember, you can always undo your last action by pressing CTRL+Z on your keyboard.

-The most common way for copying files and folders is to select these, press Ctrl+C to copy the items, go to the destination folder, and press Ctrl+V to paste the items.
+The most common way for copying files and folders with Windows/File Explorer is to select these, press Ctrl+C to copy the items, go to the destination folder, and press Ctrl+V to paste the items.

-In Windows Vista and 7 (and Windows XP without Common Tasks pane), open Edit menu (press Alt key first in Windows Vista and 7) and click Copy To Folder or Move To Folder.
+In Windows Vista and 7 (and Windows XP without Common Tasks pane), open the Edit menu (press Alt key first in Windows Vista and 7) and click Copy To Folder or Move To Folder.

-In the dialog, select the folder you want to copy or move selected item(s) to and then click the Copy or Move button accordingly.
+In the dialog, select the folder you want to copy or move the selected item(s) to and then click the Copy or Move button accordingly.

 In case a file or folder with that name already exists in the destination folder, you will be prompted about replacing it.